 Why did the soldier pierce Jesus' side with the sword?
 What are the prophesies concerning the sword in the side?

 Pontius Pilate ordered that the legs of those hanging on the crosses be broken.
 This command was given in order to speed their deaths.
 After breaking the legs of the two thieves, the soldier decided to not break Jesus’ legs.
 Instead he took a spear and pierced Jesus’ side.
 He did not use a sword, since Jesus would have been hanging above the soldier up on the cross.
-Most likely, it was already obvious that Jesus was dead so the soldier pierced Jesus’ side with the spear in order to verify that Jesus was truly dead.
-When the soldier did, water and blood came out.
-The mixture of water and blood occurred for one of several reasons: a) the crassamentum and the serum of the blood had already begun to separate, b) Jesus’ lungs or stomach had filled with water and blood and the spear pierced the corresponding organ, or c) the water came from the pericardium as the result of a coronary rupture.
+It was obvious that Jesus was already dead, so the soldier pierced Jesus’ side with the spear in order to verify that Jesus was truly dead.
+When the soldier pierced Him, water and blood came out.
+The mixture of water and blood occurred for one of several reasons: a) the crassamentum (the heavy, red corpuscles) and the serum of the blood had already begun to separate, b) Jesus’ lungs or stomach had filled with water and blood and the spear pierced the corresponding organ, or c) the water came from the pericardium as the result of a coronary rupture.